-Infrastructure assets are valued using the Current Replacement cost method.
+Infrastructure assets are valued using the current replacement cost method.
 This cost represents the replacement cost of the component after applying depreciation rates on a useful life basis.
 Replacement costs relate to costs to replace the current service capacity of the asset.

-The valuation was performed using the Current Replacement Cost approach.
-An independent valuation of PoHDA's infrastructure assets was performed by the Valuer-General Victoria as at 30 June 2018.
-The valuation was performed using the Current Replacement Cost approach.
+An independent valuation of PoHDA's infrastructure assets was performed by the Valuer-General Victoria as at 30 June 2020.
+The valuation was performed using the Depreciated Replacement Cost approach.